edwbartels/edwbartels/README.md

-- 👋 Hi, I’m @edwbartels
+- 👋 Hi, I’m Eddie Bartels.
 - 👀 I’m a Full-Stack Developer interested in building things that just work.
 - 🌱 Currently working on continuing to grow my React mastery, preferring a FastAPI/Typescript stack when suitable.
 - 📫 How to reach me: https://www.linkedin.com/in/edward-bartels-7144b9330/